ncguan/code-refactor/README.md

 ## Summary

 This project was built to make the codebase follow accessibility standards to optimized for search engines.
-The codebase follows accessibility standards by having semantic HTML elements, the elements follow a logical structure, image elements have alt atrributes, heading attributes are in sequential order, and a title element with a descriptive title.
+The codebase has semantic HTML elements, image elements with alt atrributes, and a title element with a descriptive title to follow accessibility strandards.
+The code was refactored by removing duplicate css code to make the code more readable and comments were added to describe the code.

 ## Code Snippet